 And the winner is...Lemon Essential Oil!

-A whooping 73% chose Lemon Oil.
+A whopping 73% chose Lemon Oil.
+Lemon is a great natural cleaning essential oil.
 It's no wonder, lemon oil has an aroma that is just so refreshing and clean smelling.
 This powerful oil is great at removing unpleasant odors and disinfecting the air, as well as surfaces.

 Limonene is the main chemical component within lemon essential oil.
 Limonene has strong antimicrobial actions.
 This means that it kills microorganisms or stops their growth.
 Amazing, right?
 This makes lemon a perfect cleaning oil.